 John didn’t even blink.
 “What truck?” he said.

 Once John invited me to spend the night, and go fishing.
 I cannot remember where the house was; perhaps we rode there after classes on the school bus.
-It was way out in nowhere, surrounded by gulleys and a creek and mesquite and odd trees, a poor house it was, thin and unpainted, and his mother welcomed me and made up clean sheets on John’s bed while he slept on a sofa.
+It was way out in nowhere, surrounded by gullies and a creek and mesquite and odd trees, a small house it was, thin and unpainted, and his mother welcomed me and made up clean sheets on John’s bed while he slept on a sofa.
 His father said little, though I had the impression that perhaps John feared him, for John’s constant chatter stopped abruptly at the dinner table.

 Late at night, when the moon was full, John woke me.
 “Let’s go fishing,” he said.
 I rose and dressed, and out we went into the moonlight.
 I don’t recall fishing.
 I faintly recall wandering in the night among the twisted trees, following a pale pathway that twisted as if created by animals, down to a wide pond, as still as magic under the bright moonlight.